 The Company and its subsidiaries have various savings and retirement plans covering substantially all employees.
 The Company maintains a defined contribution plan for the benefit of its eligible U.S. employees.
 This plan provides for Company contributions of up to 5% of each participant's total eligible compensation.
 In addition, the Company contributes an amount equal to each participant's pre-tax contribution, if any, up to a maximum of 3% of each participant's total eligible compensation.
-The total expense related to the defined contribution plan for U.S. employees was \$22.6 million in fiscal 2007 and \$22.0 million in fiscal 2006.
-The total expense related to the various defined benefit pension and other retirement plans for certain non-U.S. employees was \$13.9 million in fiscal 2008, \$17.3 million in fiscal 2007 and \$15.7 million in fiscal 2006.
+The total expense related to the defined contribution plan for U.S. employees was \$22.6 million in fiscal 2008, \$20.8 million in fiscal 2007 and \$22.0 million in fiscal 2006.
+The Company also has various defined benefit pension and other retirement plans for certain non-U.S. employees that are consistent with local statutory requirements and practices.
+The total expense related to the various defined benefit pension and other retirement plans for certain non-U.S. employees that 32.008, \$17.3 million in fiscal 2007 and \$15.7 million in fiscal 2006.